yumaikas/cat-language/readme.txt

 Cat Interpreter
 Copyright 2007, by Christopher Diggins
-Licensed under the MIT License (see license.txt)
+Licensed under the MIT License (see license.txt) all source files are public domain

 NOTE:
-Don't forget to load the standard library by passing it as a command-line argument.
+Don't forget to load the standard library by passing "everything.cat" as a command-line argument.

 To compile the source code you can use the Microsoft Visual C# Express edition.
 You can download it for free at:

 	http://msdn.microsoft.com/vstudio/express/visualcsharp/

-The open-source Mono compiler is not supported, but may work:
+Or the open-source Mono compiler version 1.2 or later:

 	http://www.mono-project.com/Downloads